Durza75/COVID_BRICS/README.md

 # Final Project Proposal: COVID BRICS
 ## Overview
 Using national income as the main criterion, the team will be looking into the economic performance of BRICS countries (Brazil, Russia, India, China, South Africa) and the US over the past 20 years and how COVID has had an effect on their development.
+The BRICS countries and the US collectively make up about half of the world's land mass as well as the world's population. [enter exact numbers here].
 We will link that performance with access to key variables like electricity, water, health facilities, education and business climate.
 Finally, by using Machine Language we will make several projections in terms of the future incomes for these countries.

 Additionally, the team will analyze the possibility of building a coffee processing facility in one of the BRICS countries.
 The team hopes this analysis will reveal which country has the most potential for building coffee processing factories as well as the potential for higher coffee consumption rates.